abbioinfo/CyAnno/README.txt

 Applications of CyAnno
 ---------------------------------
-CyAnno is especially useful for the large scale studies in which it can be used to label the cell type of every single live cell (i.e. labelled).
-However, CyAnno needs training data to first learn the features/properties of each cell type, which can be done by training the CyAnno.
+CyAnno is especially useful for large scale studies in which it can be used to label the cell type of every single live cell.
+To do that, CyAnno needs training data to first learn the features/properties of each cell type.
-For training, CyAnno requires handgated cell types as FCS/CSV files.
-Once it learns the features of every single cell type, it can predict which cell belongs to what cell type in ungated FCS file (live cells).
+For this training, CyAnno requires handgated cell types as FCS or CSV files from only a small number of samples.
-Here, only a few FCS files (live cells, e.g. from FlowJO) can be used for hand-gating and CyAnno will label rest of the ungated live cell FCS files.
+Once it learned the features of the provided cell types, it can predict which cells of an ungated FCS file (only gated for live cells) belong to what cell type.

 Note: CyAnno can be used to train and predict even one single cell type.
 There is no maximum limit.

 Input files